 - Not dog-proof

 It is very convenient when you have a trash can where the lid stays open by itself.
-Cheaper models tend to have lids that fall down right after you remove your hand from the lid.
-For kitchen use it’s recommended to have a trash can where the lid can stay open so you have time to scrape of your cutting board for examples.
+Cheaper models tend to have lids that fall right after you remove your hand from the lid.
+We recommend having a trash can where the lid can stay open for kitchen use, so you have time to scrape your cutting board, for example.

 Another thing to look for when you want a stainless steel trash can is that it has a fingerprint-proof coating.
-Because you and your family will touch the bin quite often it will get fingerprints and smudges all over it.
-This special coating prevents most of the smudges so you won’t have to clean the bin that often.
+Because you and your family will touch the bin quite often, it will get fingerprints and smudges all over it.
+This special coating prevents most of the smears, so you won’t have to clean the bin that often.

 Swing lid trash cans

 A trash can with a swing top lid has a lid that you need to push by hand.
 So this is also a manual trash can.
-Some swing cans have lids with a spring so it closes right after you remove your hand.
-Other swing lid trash cans have a lid that rotates freely so you don’t feel pressure while using it.
+Some swing cans have lids with a spring, so it closes right after you remove your hand.
+Other swing lid trash cans have a cover that rotates freely, so you don’t feel pressure while using it.

 - The lid closes automatically

 - Perfect for ‘clean’ trash such as paper

 - The lid can get stuck when can is full

 Because you push the lid by hand, it will become dirty after a while, especially when it is a metal lid, because of the fingerprints.
 So it is recommended to choose a swing lid bin that has a fingerprint-proof coating.